Homes for Ukraine – information for sponsors

 You should make sure your home is safe for your guests and that it is in a suitable condition and can accommodate those you are sponsoring.

-In some cases, you’ll need to check with your landlord, freeholder or mortgage provider, and insurance company, about whether they’ve got any policies which you need to factor in.
+In some cases, you’ll need to check with your landlord, freeholder or mortgage provider, and insurance company, about whether they’ve got any policies which you need to consider.

 It’s important you think through any possible implications for your tenancy, mortgage, lease and insurance before your guest arrives.